douglasmarques/viva/README.md

 **Intro:** 3 steps showing the most important features, it is possible to skip and go to login screen

 **Login:** User and password to sign-in the app.
-There isn't a remote login service to authenticate the usen, you need to user the following user:
+There isn't a remote login service to authenticate the user, you need to use the following user:

 - user: test@test.com
 - pass: test1234